marcel-dempers/kube-prometheus-grafana/README.md

 # Prometheus \ Grafana on Kubernetes

-Helm chart for deploying Prometheus and Grafana with full built in Kubernetes pod and infrastructure dashboard built in
+Helm chart for deploying Prometheus and Grafana with full built in Kubernetes pod and infrastructure dashboard

 <img src="grafana.png" />

 ## Prerequisites

 * Kubernetes cluster up and running